• Skip to main content

 Summary

-The next time you jump to a conclusion about an unpleasant sensation in your body, or rush towards a particular treatment because ‘if feels right,’ take a step back and think.
-Really think.
+The next time you jump to a conclusion about an unpleasant sensation—or rush into a treatment because it feels right—pause.
+Engage System 2.
+Ask better questions.
+Seek evidence.
+Then act.

 Filed Under: Rehabilitation, Training